WBSC World Rankings

 The WBSC World Rankings is a ranking system for national teams in baseball, softball, and baseball5.
-The teams of the member nations of the World Baseball Softball Confederation (WBSC), baseball's world governing body, are ranked based on their tournament results with the most successful teams being ranked highest.
+The teams of the member nations of the World Baseball Softball Confederation (WBSC), the world governing body for both sports, are ranked based on their tournament results with the most successful teams being ranked highest.
 A point system is used, with points being awarded based on the results of WBSC-recognized international tournaments.
 Under the existing system, rankings are based on a team's performance over the last four years, with major international tournaments awarded a higher weighting compared to minor international and continental tournaments.

-Five rankings are published by the WBSC, they are: Men's Baseball, Women's Baseball, Women's Softball, Men's Softball, and Baseball5.
+Five rankings are published by the WBSC, they are: Men's Baseball, Women's Baseball, Women's Softball, Men's Softball, and Baseball5 (co-ed).

 History

 In January 2009, the International Baseball Federation (IBAF) first published a listing in rank order of its member associations to provide a basis for comparison of the relative strengths of these teams.
 Though primarily focused on the respective men's senior teams of member nations, the current ranks also include points awarded based on results at the IBAF 'AAA' (Under 18) Junior and 'AA' (Under 16) Youth Championships held during the tracking period.
 As a result from the merger with softball in 2013, the WBSC is also responsible for ranking international men's and women's softball teams.
-Beginning in 2015, the rankings also determine which twelve teams participate in the WBSC Premier12 tournament.
+Beginning in 2015, the rankings also determine which 12 teams participate in the WBSC Premier12 tournament.

+In 2025, the WBSC will start a new ranking methodology.
+Only the most recent edition of any event will be included in the rankings, and teams will keep the ranking points from any event for four years.